BDC Hamburger Icon

 Modern POS systems like Cake eliminate the need to manually track and adjust seat assignments on paper.
 Instead, you can access digital restaurant layout tools on a computer or tablet.
 (Source: Cake)

-Restaurant POS systems are different from regular systems in that they are packed with tools designed to facilitate the unique tasks involved with operating food establishments.
-Restauranteurs and their staffs need to develop and execute menu items, enable both in-person and online ordering, accommodate a variety of payment types, and attract new and returning customers.
+Restaurant POS systems are different from regular point-of-sale programs in that they are packed with tools designed to facilitate the unique tasks involved with operating food establishments.
+Restaurateurs and their staffs need to develop and execute menu items, enable both in-person and online ordering, accommodate a variety of payment types, and attract new and returning customers.

-When researching point-of-sale systems for your food and beverage business, you’ll want to look for solutions with these POS features so you can streamline the above operations and provide the level of service that fosters customer loyalty.
+When researching POS systems for your food and beverage business, you’ll want to look for solutions with the following POS features so you can streamline the above operations and provide the level of service that fosters customer loyalty.

 FYIDid you know